catlee/aosa-volume2/raw/mailman/mailman.rst

 per queue directory, completely in parallel, with no communication between them or locking necessary to process the files.
 It does this by naming the pickle files with a SHA1 hash, and then allowing a single queue runner to manage just a slice of the hash space.
-So if you want to run two runners on the ``bounces`` queue, one would only process files from the top half of the hash space, and the other would only process files from the bottom half of the hash space.
+So if a site wants to run two runners on the ``bounces`` queue, one would process files from the top half of the hash space, and the other would process files from the bottom half of the hash space.
 The hashes are calculated using the contents of the pickled message object tree, plus the name of the mailing list that the message is destined for, plus a time stamp.
 This makes the SHA1 hash effectively random, and thus on average a two-runner queue directory will have about equal amounts of work per process.
 And because the hash space can be statically divided, these processes can operate on the same queue directory with no interference or communication necessary.

-You might have noticed that there's an interesting limitation to this
-algorithm: the number of runners per queue directory must be a power of 2.
-So, you can run 1, 2, 4, or 8 processes, but not for example, 5.
-In practice this has never been a problem, since in practice few sites will ever need more than 4 processes to handle their load.
+There's an interesting limitation to this algorithm: the number of runners per queue directory must be a power of 2.
+This means there can be 1, 2, 4, or 8 runner processes per queue, but not for example, 5.
+In practice this has never been a problem, since few sites will ever need more than 4 processes to handle their load.

-There's another side effect of this algorithm that did hurt us during the early design of this system.
-It turns out to be really important to process queue files in FIFO order.
-That's because, despite the unpredictability of email delivery, you'd like that replies to a mailing list get sent out in roughly chronological order.
-Not making your best attempt at doing so can cause even greater confusion to members.
-But using SHA1 hashes as file names obliterates any timestamps, and for performance reasons you do not want to do a stat(2) of the file or have to unpickle the contents (e.g. to read a time stamp in the metadata) before you can sort the messages for processing.
+There's another side effect of this algorithm that did cause problems during the early design of this system.
+Despite the unpredictability of email delivery in general, the best user experience is provided by processing the queue files in FIFO order, so that replies to a mailing list get sent out in roughly chronological order.
+Not making a best effort attempt at doing so can cause confusion for members.
+But using SHA1 hashes as file names obliterates any timestamps, and for performance reasons ``stat(2)`` calls on queue files, or unpickling the contents (e.g. to read a time stamp in the metadata) should be avoided.

-Our solution to this was to extend the file naming algorithm to include a time stamp prefix, as the number of seconds since the epoch.
-Thus our files are named ``<timestamp>+<sha1hash>.pck``.
-So, each loop through the queue runner only needs to do an ``os.listdir()`` to get all the files waiting to be processed, then split the file name and ignore any where the SHA1 hash doesn't match its slice of responsibility, then sort the files based on the timestamp part of the file name.
+Mailman's solution to this was to extend the file naming algorithm to include a time stamp prefix, as the number of seconds since the epoch, e.g.
+``<timestamp>+<sha1hash>.pck``.
+Thus each loop through the queue runner only needs to do an ``os.listdir()`` to get all the files waiting to be processed, then split the file name and ignore any where the SHA1 hash doesn't match its slice of responsibility, then sort the files based on the timestamp part of the file name.

 In practice this has worked extremely well for at least a decade, with only the occasional minor bug fix or elaboration to handle obscure corner cases and